Inverness Tool Library Privacy Statement

 Personal data is collected:

-- when you sign up to become a tool library member,
+- when you sign up to become a member of our Tool Library,

 - when you borrow tools and use our database,

-- when you register for a workshop or event.
+- when you register for one of our workshops or events.

 Why is your personal data collected?

-What information is collected when you become a library member?
+What information is collected when you become a member?

-The personal data that is collected during the library membership sign up process includes:
+The personal information that our Tool Library collects during the membership sign up process is:

 - first name,